takeshinoda/mizukiri-demo/README.md

 This AWS Lambda application is a Mizukiri demo.
 Mizukiri is a library that chain calls the AWS Lambda .

-## requiment
+## Usage

-AWS credential file or addtion to config.js.
+- Create AWS credential file or addtion to config.js.
+- Rewrite  the part of Lambda Role.

 ## deploy